meziantou/Meziantou.Analyzer/docs/README.md

 dotnet_diagnostic.MA0101.severity = silent     # MA0101: String contains an implicit end of line character
 dotnet_diagnostic.MA0102.severity = suggestion # MA0102: Make member readonly
 dotnet_diagnostic.MA0103.severity = warning    # MA0103: Use SequenceEqual instead of equality operator
+dotnet_diagnostic.MA0104.severity = none       # MA0104: Do not create a type with a name from the BCL
 ```

 # .editorconfig - all rules disabled